confidential-containers/td-shim/doc/secure_boot.md

 ## Build Time Enroll and Signature Generation

- * A `rust-tdshim-key-enroll` tool to enroll the public key hash to CFV.
+ * A `td-shim-enroll-key` tool to enroll the public key hash to CFV.
- * A sample `rust-tdpayload-signing` tool to sign the payload image.
+ * A sample `td-shim-sign-payload` tool to sign the payload image.

 ## Runtime Verification and Extension in td-shim